 - Fairfield by Marriott

 Use your points for flights and car rentals through Air+Car.
 Participating airlines include JetBlue, United Airlines, Alaska Airlines, Delta Airlines and American Airlines.
 For car rentals, Hertz is a prominent partner agency.

 You can transfer your points at a 3:1 ratio to around 40 frequent-flyer programs.
 For every 60,000 points you convert to miles, you’ll get a 15,000-point bonus for a total of 25,000 miles in the airline program of your choice.

 Use Amex’s Roadside Assistance Hotline and Global Assist Hotline when you’re in a bind on vacation for 24/7 help with towings, locksmith services and more.
-You’ll also get free car rental insurance and travel accident insurance on reservations paid for with your card.
+You’ll also get car rental insurance and travel accident insurance on reservations paid for with your card.
 Lastly, receive baggage insurance that covers eligible lost, damaged or stolen baggage.

 Rest easy with extended warranties, purchase protection and return protection on eligible items you buy with your card.